IceChes/Simon/README.md

+# Warning
+This project is DEFUNCT, but it will still serve as a good base for voice assistant projects.

 # Simon
 Simon is a modular personal assistant that runs on any Linux PC.
 It requires fairly powerful hardware but should run on most modern SBCs.